triggermesh/docs/docs/sources/webhook.md

       name: default
 ```

 The `eventType` and `eventSource` CloudEvents attributes are being set for further event filtering.
-There is a reference to a Broker sink object where events will be sent, we will get to that one later.
+There is a reference to a Broker sink object where events will be sent.

 [ce]: https://cloudevents.io